Dune-jr/teeworlds/readme.md

 again.

-Building on Windows with MinGW
+Building on Windows with MinGW and CMake
 ==============================

 Download and install MinGW with at least the following components: